 There’s a good reason why roofing upgrades form an important part of all home renovation efforts.
-The roof is your family’s first line of defence against weather elements like rain, snow, and extreme heatwaves that could cause damage to your property.
+The roof is your family’s first line of defense against weather elements like rain, snow, and extreme heatwaves that could cause damage to your property.

 Even just a tiny, unnoticeable hole in the roof could cause substantial and irreparable damage to your home if a storm suddenly hits.
 That’s why it’s important to check the roof for any signs of leaks and wear and tear while the weather is still good.
-At the very least, a professional check-up every month is advisable.
+At the very least, a professional check up every month is advisable.